PlainsightPro/Vision-Playbook/People Ops/Your Employee Journey/😢 Off-Boarding.md

 We believe in recognizing the contributions you’ve made to the team.
 A farewell event or meeting is typically organized to give everyone a chance to say goodbye and celebrate your time at Plainsight.

 ### 5. Final Payroll and Benefits 🧾
 We’ll ensure that your final paycheck and any outstanding benefits are processed promptly.
-Our HR team will provide you with all the necessary details regarding your final payment, benefits continuation, and any other important information.
+Our People Team will provide you with all the necessary details regarding your final payment, benefits continuation, and any other important information.

 ## Staying Connected 🌍